Click here to access a written transcript of this episode.

-Cora Mylene has been tattooing me for the last several years (as of this writing, she has done 7 of my tattoos).
-During that time period we have built a friendship that extends beyond the tattoo shop and her beautiful artwork.
-I invited her on the show to talk about her experiences as a tattooer because I love the role tattoos can play in a person’s body story.
+Cora Mylene has been tattooing me for the last several years.
+During that time period, we have built a friendship that extends beyond the tattoo shop and her beautiful artwork.
+I invited her on the show to talk about her experiences as a tattooer because I love the role tattoos can play in a person's body story.

 Cora chatted with me about the intimate connection she has with her clients and the different ways people use tattoos, including for self-expression and to improve body image (herself included!).
 If you love tattoos or are just curious about tattoos and the artists behind them, you'll enjoy this episode.

 - How Cora got her start in the tattoo industry.

 - The old-school aspect of apprenticeship in tattooing.

 - The reasons Cora thinks that tattoos are especially popular with this generation.

 - Why some of Cora's favorite clients are clients covering up scars from mastectomies, self-harm, etc.